 There is no specific vaccine or immunization for roseola.
 The treatment options may depend on the child’s age, health status, and severity of symptoms.
 Antiviral medications such as Cytovene (ganciclovir) are often prescribed for children with weakened immune systems (7).

 Fever medications are prescribed for children with a high fever.
 Skin rash due to roseola does not require specific care since it does not cause any discomfort.
-Always remember that antibiotics are not used for treating roseola since it is a viral disease.
+In most cases, the infection in children can easily be managed by supportive care, which includes adequate rest and plenty of fluid intake, along with medications to reduce fever as a pediatrician recommends.
+Antibiotics are not used to treat roseola since it is a viral disease.

 Children with roseola can return to school or childcare centers 24 hours after the fever subsides, even if they have skin rashes since they are no longer contagious.